 that moved up and down the tower shaft on metal rods when a handle on the side was turned.

 1920's and into the 1930's, the production of steam engines continued together with that of trains,

-and thus were being victimized by the Nazi regime, and the Aryanization laws, prompting the handover.
+and thus were being victimized by the Nazi regime, and the Aryanization laws, which would not allow formal business arrangements